mnishiguchi/dbkv/README.md

 ### Argument Error

-When a table is not started, underlying `:dets` will raise an argument error.
-Please make sure that the table is started with a correct name.
+When a table is not open, underlying `:dets` will raise `ArgumentError`.
+Please make sure that the table is opened with a correct name.

 ```elixir
 iex> DBKV.get(:nonexistent_table, "temperature")